vega/altair/doc/user_guide/transform.rst

 Window Transform
 ~~~~~~~~~~~~~~~~
 The window transform performs calculations over sorted groups of data objects.
-These calculations include ranking, lead/lag analysis, and aggregates such
-as running sums and averages.
-Calculated values are written back to the
+These calculations include ranking, lead/lag analysis, and aggregates such as cumulative sums and averages.
-input data stream, where they can be referenced in encodings.
+Calculated values are written back to the input data stream, where they can be referenced by encodings.

 For example, consider the following cumulative frequency distribution: